vmartinezalvarez/Predicting-Bike-Sharing-Patterns/README.md

 ## Quick Start

-You can open the notebooks directly in [Colab](https://colab.research.google.com) or lownload the project materials from this GitHub repository.
-You can get download the repository  to your computer with ``git clone https://github.com/udacity/deep-learning.git``.
+You can open the notebooks directly in [Colab](https://colab.research.google.com), which is a free Jupyter notebook environment that requires no setup and runs entirely in the cloud, and provides a free GPU or TPU services.
+Also you can download the project materials from this GitHub repository.
+You can get clone the repository  to your computer with ``git clone https://github.com/vmartinezalvarez/Predicting-Bike-Sharing-Patterns.git``.

 ## Related Task